Chapter 8 : Suspect

 “That eager to see me, aye?” he replied.

 “You know how much I miss you when you’re not around,” I said.
-I heard him close the door behind and I followed my nose to the delicious aroma of pancakes and sausages that were drifting down the hall.
+I pat him on the head as I would a poodle and quickly skirt away from his flailing hands as he tried to push me away.
+I followed my nose to the delicious aroma of pancakes and sausages that were drifting down the hall.
 Eating was always a good distraction.

-My dad was in the kitchen with an apron around his torso and his hair was pulled into a ponytail.
+My dad was in the kitchen with an apron around his torso and his hair pulled into a ponytail.
 A bandana was holding his fringe out of his face.
-Turning around with a cheeky grin, the specula in his hand dripped oil onto the floor as he did so.
+He turned around with a cheeky grin; the specula in his hand dripped oil onto the floor as he did so.

 “Smelt the food all the way from your flat I see,” he said.
 He didn’t seem to notice the oil drips and I didn’t bother mentioning it as the showdown when mum would see the mess would at least be funny.